Gluten Free Banana Chocolate Chip Cake

 The Cake.

 The batter was quite easy to put together, and the entire time it was baking, the scent of bananas were wafting through my kitchen.
 Finally it was time to see the finished product.
 I took it out of the oven and it was absolutely perfect!
 It was a light golden color, with a tiny bit of a darker tone on the edges.
 I patiently let it sit about 10 minutes and then cut through to see if it was easy to lift out of the pan.
 A perfect cut!
-And another!

 The Taste.